SamroodAli/webpack-project-starter/README.md

 ```js
 import 'index.scss';
 ```
-* The final project assets will be in `dist` folder after build command in production section below.
+* The final project assets will be in the `dist` folder after the build command in production section below.
 This is useful for publishing to github and for the lighthouse linter in github.
 ###

 ## For development
 You have live updates for javacript and scss in `localhost:3000`.
 Refresh after changes to html.

-1. Run in your terminal and keep it running, the project will be available live with hot reloading at `localhost:3000`.
+1. Run this in your terminal and keep it running, the project will be available live with hot reloading at `localhost:3000`.
 Happy programming : )
 ```bash
 npm run dev
 ```